EdenShtein/FlightSimulatorControl/README.md

 ### Our Concerete Server
 Given a graph, it could solve it,
-Using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm ( which is already implemented in this project ) or any other search algorithm.
+Using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm ( which is already implemented in this project based on djkistra algorithm using manhattan distance ) or any other search algorithm.

 <p align="center">
   <img src="/uml/server_bridgepattern.png" width="600">